YoonGroupUmich/OSC136H/README.md

 ### Configuration Files
 The OSC136H system parameters can be initialized by properly formatted configuration files.
 An example of a properly formatted configuration file is given below.
 Note that the comments provided are only for explanation, and a proper config file cannot have any comments.
 The system can be initialized by config files, and can also save current configurations to a config file.

+NOTE: The <pipe_wf> parameter is necessary in config files but is not included in any other functions in this implementation.

 ```
 0 0 1 # Headstage 1, Channel 1 parameters <pipe_wf> <trigger_type> <waveform_select>
 0 0 1 # Headstage 1, Channel 2...